ctlab/GADMA/docs/source/citations.rst

 ..
 [Jouganous2017] Jouganous, J., Long, W., Ragsdale, A. P., & Gravel, S. (2017).
 Inferring the joint demographic history of multiple populations: beyond the diffusion approximation.
 Genetics, 206(3), 1549-1567.

+If you use ``momi`` as engine in GADMA please cite:

+..
+[Kamm2020] Kamm, J., Terhorst, J., Durbin, R., and Song, Y.S.
+Efficiently inferring the demographic history of many populations with allele count data.
+Journal of the American Statistical Association, Vol. 115, No. 531, (2020) 1472-1487.

 CLAIC citation
 ---------------